 A medical abortion is the use of medicines to end a pregnancy.
 Usually two medicines are used.
 You take one medicine.
 Within 2 days after taking the first medicine, you take the second medicine.
 The timing depends on how the doctor tells you to use them.
 The second medicine takes about 1 to 24 hours to work, with bleeding usually starting within a few hours.

-After a medical abortion, you may have bleeding, spotting, and cramping for the first 2 weeks.
-Your bleeding may last longer if you were pregnant for more than 7 weeks.
-You may also feel relief, sadness, guilt, and grief.
+After the abortion, you may have bleeding, spotting, and cramping for the first 2 weeks.

-You can get pregnant in the weeks right after an abortion.
-During your follow-up visit, talk with your doctor about birth control methods.
+You can get pregnant in the weeks after an abortion.
+If you don't want to get pregnant, talk with your doctor about birth control methods.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.